Monsignor Martin Athletic Association

-The Monsignor Martin Athletic Association is an athletic league founded in 1948 and comprising Catholic high schools and two private secular schools.
-Member schools compete for the Supremacy Cup, awarded to the school in each division that wins the most championships during a school year.
+The Monsignor Martin Athletic Association is a high school sports league founded in 1948 and comprising Catholic high schools and two private secular schools in Western New York, United States.
+All but two of the schools are located in Erie County.

 For each sport, the league is divided by two divisions - Class AA (large schools) and Class A (small schools).
-All but two of the schools are located in Erie County, New York.
+Members compete for the Supremacy Cup, awarded to the school in each division that wins the most championships during a school year.